 Microsoft Project is one of the world’s leading project management solutions.
-Its approach to Gantt charts, project timing and rich feature set make it an indispensable platform for project management.
-However, it isn’t Microsoft Project resource management tool.
+Its approach to Gantt charts, project timing, and rich feature set make it an indispensable platform for project management.
+However, in effective it isn’t Microsoft Project resource management tool.
 Nonetheless, many resource managers struggle by with Project when deciding how to allocate resources to programs of work.
 This is largely because Project includes certain features which help you manage resources, but these are limited.
 For anything but the most basic resource allocation, MS Project just doesn’t provide the power resource managers need.

 Sometimes, if you want to fix a couple of screws into place, a Swiss Army Knife will do the trick.
 However, if you’re building something bigger, you’re going to want specialized tools or face a lot of frustration.
-In the same way, while it is just about possible to manage resources with Microsoft Project, you’ll find it laborious, confusing and very, very time consuming.
+In the same way, while it is just about possible to manage resources with Microsoft Project, you’ll find it laborious, confusing and very, very time-consuming.
 A specialized tool, that connects with your plans in MS Project, will provide so much more leverage.

 If you only have a small, one-off project or a limited number of employees on your team, MS Project isn’t necessarily a bad option for resource management.
 See this guide for an overview of resource portfolio management with a small team of resources.

 Once you’ve designed the project’s workflow, you then create resources for that project in a different tab.
 It’s possible to add resources by ‘work’ (i.e. individual employees), ‘material’ (i.e. any tools, materials or equipment your project will require) and costs (i.e. accounts).
 You can also define how many resources will be required by percentage (five workers would equal 500%) and their average cost per hour.